gpustack/gpustack/docs/architecture.md

 ### RPC Server

-Inference servers are the backends that performs the inference tasks.
-GPUStack uses [llama-box](https://github.com/gpustack/llama-box) as the inference server.

-The rpc-server allows running llama-box backend on a remote host.
-The Inference Server communicates with one or several instances of rpc-server and offloads computations to them.
-This can be used for distributed LLM inference across workers.
+The RPC server enables running llama-box backend on a remote host.
+The Inference Server communicates with one or several instances of RPC server, offloading computations to these remote hosts.
+This setup allows for distributed LLM inference across multiple workers, enabling the system to load larger models even when individual resources are limited.